mendix/docs/content/en/docs/appstore/widgets/charts/_index.md

 The [Charts](https://marketplace.mendix.com/link/component/105695/) widget enables plotting and comparing your data across different charts.

-To see the component in the Marketplace, click here:
+To see the component in the Mendix Marketplace, click here:

 {{% button color="dark" href="https://marketplace.mendix.com/link/component/105695/" text="See component in Marketplace" title="See component in Marketplace" %}}